 The Leadership Studies Minor includes several methods of program and curriculum assessment.
 Of the methods noted below, the Student Leadership Practices Inventory (SLPI) has provided an ongoing opportunity to complete a pre-test on first-year students followed by a post-test at completion of the minor coursework directed to students who complete all course work.
 The SLPI measures the scholar's level of confidence against five leadership measures-challenging the process, inspiring a shared vision, enabling others to act, modeling the way, and encouraging the heart.
 In the past, the SLPI has been used to assess degree of change from first year to fourth year in each of the five dimensions and is another gauge of at least three student outcomes-self-leadership, problem-solving and critical thinking.
 Typically, CSU-Pueblo PLP scholars improve in two categories-challenging the process and enabling others to act.
 A new rubric may be developed to more closely measure initial skills and self-efficacy as well as growth in leadership abilities.
-If approved, this instrument will be integrated into the assessment process (as appropriate) in 2018-19 on a pilot basis.
-Staff members have been collecting anecdotal data from students, alumni, and advisory board members to build language for an assessment document and for exploratory surveys.
+Staff members have been collecting anecdotal data from students, alumni, and advisory committee members to build language for an assessment document and for exploratory surveys, however, staff have sought out nationally-normed measurement tools as well.
 Typical forms of evaluation that have been used to evaluate program development include:

-- Annual assessment of two student outcomes (see general process description below) - Interaction, teamwork, and completed leadership tasks at annual scholar retreats each August (Observation and Written Evaluations) - Social Responsible Leadership Scale (administered under the auspices of CLA-See end note) - Student online course evaluations each semester

-- Online Alumni and Current Student Surveys conducted through Survey Monkey (A new version in progress for Summer 2017 implementation was postponed to Summer 2018 to permit more student input in its development.) - Student composite GPA analysis and comparison each semester for faculty and staff review - Written and Oral evaluations from professionals who oversee students in projects and internships - Insight from alumni, board members, and other professional observers - Faculty review and updates to course syllabi and scheduling changes to positively affect student progress and timely completion - Students will analyze and synthesize leadership skills and qualities through oral discussions with mentors and faculty, and as of Fall 2015, students develop an oral presentation or "defense" of their portfolio
+- Annual assessment of two student outcomes (see general process description below) - Interaction, teamwork, and completed leadership tasks at annual scholar retreats each August (Observation and Written Evaluations) - Social Responsible Leadership Scale (administered under the auspices of CLA-See end note) - Student online course evaluations each semester, and/or other audits created for use - Online Alumni and Current Student Surveys conducted through Survey Monkey (A new version in progress for Summer 2018 implementation was postponed to Spring 2019 to permit more student input in its development.
+This instrument is currently being developed for an April drop.) - Student composite GPA analysis and comparison each semester for faculty and staff review - Written and Oral evaluations from professionals who oversee students in projects and internships - Insight from alumni, advisory council members, and other professional observers - Faculty review and updates to course syllabi and scheduling changes to positively affect student progress and timely completion - Students analyze and synthesize leadership skills and qualities through oral discussions with mentors and faculty, and as of Fall 2015, students develop an oral presentation or "defense" of their portfolios.

-Portfolio Assessment: General Process
+Portfolio Assessment: General Two-Tier Process

 In practice, PLP annual program review includes portfolio assessment at the close of two courses-PLP 260/Leadership in Service Organizations, and PLP 460/Working with Experienced Leaders.
 Each portfolio submission is accompanied by an oral presentation to the scholar's classmates and/or supervisors, plus faculty and advisory board members as available.
 The process is initiated by the academic director with support from the PLP director and adjunct faculty members.
+As of Fall 2018, these portfolios were digitalized through a Googledocs project set up by IT coordinator Adam Pocius.